pengyuange/FinanseWP_scraper/README.md

 FinanseWP Scraper
 =============================
-Python scripts used to get stock and fund data from finanse.wp.pl service.

 INFO:

-Python scripts, which get stocks data from finanse.wp.pl
+Python scripts, which may be used to get stock and fund data from finanse.wp.pl service.

 NOTES:
 - 12/01/2015 Refactored parse_stocks module.
 Added list compehensions and a few improvements to make the code run faster.